 Thankfully, three days into these steps I have a baby girl who sleeps.
 She plays.
 She eats.
 She’s in a better mood.
 And since she’s taking good, healthy naps during the day, she sleeps at night!

 I have to say, it’s ahhhhmazing!
 Everyone in the household is better for it.

-10 Tips to Get Your Baby to Sleep
+10 Easy Steps to Get Your Baby to Sleep

 Disclaimer that obviously, I’m no expert.
 This has worked so well in my experience.
 I honestly don’t remember what I did with my older two, but this works amazingly well for Anya.
 I’m willing to bet these tips will help you and your baby, too.